CalsonicSSS/one-click-apply-extension/README.md

-# One-Click Craft
+# One-Click Apply

-One-Click Craft is a professional resume and cover letter tailoring assistant that helps job seekers optimize their application materials for specific job postings.
+One-Click Apply is a professional resume and cover letter tailoring assistant that helps job seekers optimize their application materials for specific job postings.
 The project consists of a browser extension (Chrome/Edge) and a backend API server.

 ## 🚀 Features